Azure/AppConfiguration/releaseNotes/Microsoft.Featuremanagement.Telemetry.ApplicationInsights.md

     .AddApplicationInsightsTelemetryPublisher();
 ```

 * The `TargetingTelemetryInitializer` has been moved to the namespace `Microsoft.FeatureManagement.Telemetry.ApplicationInsights`.
-Deverlopers no longer need to install `Microsoft.FeatureManagement.Telemetry.ApplicationInsights.AspNetCore` package for it. [#467](https://github.com/microsoft/FeatureManagement-Dotnet/pull/467) The `TargetingTelemetryInitializer` now gets targeting information from current activity's baggage instead of `HttpContext.Items`.
+Developers no longer need to install `Microsoft.FeatureManagement.Telemetry.ApplicationInsights.AspNetCore` package for it. [#467](https://github.com/microsoft/FeatureManagement-Dotnet/pull/467) The `TargetingTelemetryInitializer` now gets targeting information from current activity's baggage instead of `HttpContext.Items`.

 ## Breaking Changes